jrobind/thefrontendcoach.com/src/posts/the-css-cascade.md

 }
 ```

-Let's assume in our markup we have a button and we wish to reset some of its native styles.
+Let's assume in our markup we have a button and we wish to apply a `background-color` to it.
 We have three conflicting style declarations above that all correctly target the button element.
 CSS upholds a set of principles and rules that will determine which of these declarations wins this 'conflict'.

 Essentially, the CSS cascade is the way in which browsers resolve conflicting CSS declarations.
 There are three main rules: